sonkashash/taskBouncing-Ballz/README.md

   background-size: cover;}

-* Creating a new ball after click (copy of class Ball)
+* Creating a new ball in balls array after click (copy of class Ball)
 ```
 var mouse = {
   x: 0,